 Post by Sam Donaldson, Sports and Exercise Physiotherapist BAppSci (HMS), MPhtySt, MPhty (Sports).

-The next few blog posts are aimed at giving you a little insight into what physiotherapy and the greater team of support staff looks like for elite athletes.
+This blog post is aimed at giving you a little insight into what physiotherapy and the greater team of support staff looks like for elite athletes.
 A look inside their sphere and our world, if you like.

 2019 has seen Elyse travel with Swimming Australia and in support of the St Peters Western swimming club along with her role with the Young Matildas; Sam has travelled with the Pararoos and enjoyed roles with Netball Queensland and the Junior Matildas program while this month attending a training camp for the Young Socceroos; Kerry has continued his wonderful work with the QLD Firebirds and soon the Australian Diamonds netball; Will (currently completing his Masters) has enjoyed time with Volleyball; while our physio’s Mal and Danny have continued supporting teams locally with the Western Magpies and The Gap Women’s football club among other things.

 Our team have enjoyed some wonderful experiences within these elite settings and the experiences have been invaluable.